Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/lab4.md

    dotnet run
    ```

+   >**Note**: Getting a 400 (BadRequest) and error "Azure.RequestFailedException: logprobs, best_of and echo parameters are not available on gpt-35-turbo model.
+Please remove the parameter and try again."

+   > A chat completion model (gpt-35-turbo) was set in serviceId/deploymentOrModelId while the kernel was configured to use a text completion model.
+The type of model used by the kernel can be configured with the endpointType secret.
+To fix, you can either:

+   > Change the endpointType to chat-completion by running the given command `dotnet user-secrets set "endpointType" "chat-completion"` and Re-run step 13 commands.

 1. After running `dotnet run`, you can ask few questions and review the response.
 For example: `what is Copilot?`

    ![](./Media/question1.png)